slint-ui/slint/docs/reference/src/introduction/index.rst

 Getting Started
 ===============

+First, you need :code:`.slint` files, which contain a textual description of your user interface, written in the Slint language.
-To use `Slint <https://slint.dev>`_ you need to embed your slint files in a project written in a supported programming language, like C++, Rust, or JavaScript.
+Next, you embed the :code:`.slint` files in a project written in a supported programming language, like C++, Rust, or JavaScript.

 There are three different pathways to get started with Slint: